 - Trigger points and a short tight gastroc muscle is a prime source of lower leg cramps or ‘charley horses’.

-- Chills when you are sick will cause the gastroc to shorten and tighten causing lower leg pain.
+- Body chills due to extreme cold or illness will cause the gastroc to shorten and tighten causing lower leg pain.

 Clinical diagnoses to which the gastrocnemius muscle symptoms may contribute: